thiennp/frontend-mastery-hub/levels/101/README.md

-# Level 101: JavaScript Engine Internals
+# Level 101: ES6+ Features

 ## Overview
-This level focuses on javascript engine internals and provides comprehensive learning materials, examples, and projects.
+This level focuses on es6+ features and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of javascript engine internals
+- Understand the core concepts of es6+ features
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns